devfile/devfile-web/libs/docs/src/docs/no-version/quickstart-odo.md

 ## Procedure

+1. Access or setup your target cluster
+    - (Optional) You can use `minikube` to run your cluster locally, follow [these](https://minikube.sigs.k8s.io/docs/start/) steps to get started

-1. Install `odo` version 3 if you do not already have it by following the [Installation guide](https://odo.dev/docs/overview/installation)
+2. Install `odo` version 3 if you do not already have it by following the [Installation guide](https://odo.dev/docs/overview/installation)

-2. Create a directory to store a simple [hello world Express.js](https://expressjs.com/en/starter/hello-world.html) application
+3. Create a directory to store a simple [hello world Express.js](https://expressjs.com/en/starter/hello-world.html) application

     ```json {% title="package.json file" filename="package.json" %}
     {